Explore an immense, flourishing coral reef ecosystem and spectacular wall diving in Turks and Caicos.

 The liveaboard cruises departure ports are located on Provo.
 Depending on the tour operator, transportation to and from the airport may be included in the package.
 The yacht embarks on its voyage from either Turtle Cove Marina or Caicos Marina and Shipyard.

 There is a government issued departure tax of $35, due at the time of exit.
 This fee may be included in the cost of airfare.
 This should be confirmed at the time of booking, so to avoid any surprise fees upon the completion of travel.

 Excluded from all tours are a port/bed tax, travel insurance, and dive insurance.
 Port/bed taxes range from $85 to $142.
 This fee is calculated according to the tour operator and length of stay.
 Investing in dive insurance is highly recommended.

-It was great fun.Diving Turks & Caicos in May on the Turks and Caicos Aggressor II
+Over all was amazing experience.Diving Turks and Caicos in December on the Turks and Caicos Aggressor II